squat/kilo/docs/annotations.md

  * _no automatic public IP on ethernet device_: on some cloud providers it is common for nodes to be allocated a public IP address but for the Ethernet devices to only be automatically configured with the private network address; in this case the allocated public IP address should be specified;
  * _multiple public IP addresses_: if a node has multiple public IPs but one is preferred, then the preferred IP address should be specified;
  * _IPv6_: if a node has both public IPv4 and IPv6 addresses and the Kilo network should operate over IPv6, then the IPv6 address should be specified;
- * _dynamic IP address_: if a node has a dynamically allocated public IP address, for example an IP leased from a network provider, then a dynamic DNS name can be given can be given and Kilo will periodically lookup the IP to keep the endpoint up-to-date;
+ * _dynamic IP address_: if a node has a dynamically allocated public IP address, for example an IP leased from a network provider, then a dynamic DNS name can be given and Kilo will periodically lookup the IP to keep the endpoint up-to-date;
  * _override port_: if a node should listen on a specific port that is different from the mesh's default WireGuard port, then this annotation can be used to override the port; this can be useful, for example, to ensure that two nodes operating behind the same port-forwarded NAT gateway can each be allocated a different port.

 ### force-internal-ip